Latest updates on Covid-19 and ferry travel in Spain

-- Social distancing on board the ferry, as well as during boarding and disembarkation, is implemented by the crew who monitor movement of passengers at all times.
+- Social distancing on board the ferry, as well as during boarding and disembarkation, is implemented by the crew who monitor the movement of passengers.

 - Covid-19 tips and info are frequently displayed on the ferry lounge monitors to further educate passengers on ways to stay safe during the crossing.